randall-coding/opensupports-docker/tutorial.md

-# Self host an Open Supports server
+# Self Host a Support Ticket Server

 ## Open Supports
 Open Supports is a simple and elegant support ticket solution which you can host yourself.
 As the name implies, Open Supports is open source and free to use when self hosted.